pryrt/nppStuff/CommunityForum/FAQ/Policy - Personal Attacks and Hate Speech are Forbidden.md

 As an aside, the author of Notepad++ will occasionally put a political statement or off-color joke, hidden or obvious, inside the application or the source code.
 The Notepad++ Community members have no control over such decisions.
 If you want to complain about his politics or rant against his exercise of free speech, the [Boycott Notepad++](https://community.notepad-plus-plus.org/category/8/boycott-notepad) is available for such posts.
 But even there, users are expected to not violate this policy.

+If Community users notice a post or user which they believe to be in violation of this policy, they are encouraged to "flag" such a post and/or user, and the administrators and moderators should then investigate and take appropriate action.

 Moderators and Administrators are given discretion in interpreting when such behavior violates this policy, and in deciding which actions are appropriate for a given violation.
 They are not here to be "thought police" or to enforce personal vendettas against particular users, but they are here to ensure that this Community forum is a place for reasonable discussion about Notepad++.